Nutty

 Before you take the plunge and get a joint mortgage, it’s important to consider what you would do if you separated.

-Ultimately, it pays to think ahead to be safe.
+Ultimately, it pays to think ahead and have an action plan.
 Here are some of the options open to you if you decide to split with the person (or people) you have a joint mortgage with.

 1. Sell your property